American Painted Lady Butterfly (Vanessa virginiensis)

 An orange and black American painted lady butterfly (Vanessa virginiensis) seen from slightly above and behind is perched on a thistle-like plant with pinkish-purple flowers.

-These butterflies live in open, disturbed areas, such as roadsides, power line cuts, old fields, gardens, and around construction sites and are abundant across the state of North Carolina.
+These butterflies live in open, sunny areas that have been disturbed.
+Look for them along roadsides and power line cuts, in old fields, and around construction sites.
+They are abundant across the state of North Carolina, and may visit home gardens.

-• Plants in the daisy family Compositae, especially cudweeds (also known as “everlastings”) in genus Gnaphalium (Daniels, 2003)
+American Painted Lady caterpillars feed on plants in the daisy family Compositae, especially cudweeds (also known as “everlastings”) in genus Gnaphalium (Daniels 2003).

-Adult American Painted Ladies eat flower nectar.
-They will visit milkweeds (Asclepiadaceae), dogsbane (Apocynum cannabinum), and are especially fond of nectar from flowers in the Aster family (Asteraceae) (Opler, 1994).
+Adult American Painted Lady butterflies eat flower nectar.
+They will visit milkweeds (Asclepiadaceae), dogsbane (Apocynum cannabinum), and are especially fond of nectar from flowers in the Aster family (Asteraceae) (Opler 1994).

 An orange and black American painted lady butterfly (Vanessa virginiensis) seen from slightly above and behind is perched on a thistle-like plant with pinkish-purple flowers.
 It's body is orange and fuzzy and the clubs of its antennae are white.